mvmarco/code-challenge-test/README.md

 - **No Data or No Search View:** Displays appropriate messages when there are no images or no search results.
 - **Storybook Implementation:** Storybook has been implemented following the atomic structure.

+## Storybook

+- **Storybook Implementation:** Storybook has been implemented following the atomic structure.

 ## Setup and Installation

 1. **Clone the repository:**